jarofghosts/memento-client/README.md

   console.log(mementos) // all found from 2010
 }

-// also optionally provide your own host! (defaults to the wayback machine)
+// also optionally provide your own host's timemap! (defaults to the wayback machine)

-memento(url, {host: 'http://some-other-memento-provider'}, getCustom)
+memento(url, {host: 'http://some-other-memento-provider/timemap'}, getCustom)

 function getCustom(err, mementos) {
   // ta-da!